Lieutenant Jay Catherwood Hormel — A Soldier’s Story | World War I

 Following the war, Hormel returned to the family business, where he continued applying practical ingenuity to food production.
 In 1929, he became president of Hormel Foods and later served as chairman of the board beginning in 1946.
 Under his leadership, the company expanded significantly.
 It introduced several iconic products that remain staples in American homes, including Dinty Moore Beef Stew, Hormel Chili, Hormel Deviled Ham, and the beloved SPAM®, which would become especially significant during World War II as a reliable shelf-stable food source.

 Lieutenant Jay Catherwood Hormel passed away on August 30, 1954, leaving behind a legacy that bridged both military service and American industry.
-He was laid to rest at Oaklawn Cemetery in Austin, Minnesota, where his contributions as both a patriot and innovator continue to be remembered.
+He was laid to rest at Oaklawn Cemetery in Austin, Minnesota, where his contributions as both a patriot and an innovator are remembered.

 Popular Posts